vermiculite/ddp-js/README.md

 # ddp.js copied and removed babel to enable use with react native.
+Don't use this [use that](https://github.com/mondora/ddp.js/)

 A javascript isomorphic/universal ddp client.